 - South Carolina

 How a Multi-Car Policy Works

-A multi-car policy is where you insure more than one of your cars under the same policy.
+A multi-car insurance policy is where you insure more than one of your vehicles under the same policy.
 These cars usually need to be part of the same household for them to be one policy.
-Multi-car policies don’t limit the types of coverage types that you can add.
-You should be able to have the same types of coverages as a single-car policy.
+Combining policies in no way limits the coverages available for each vehicle.
+You should be able to have the same types as a single-car policy.

-Not all coverage types cover each car at once.
-There are some coverage types that you’ll need to add for each car with different limits.
-On the other hand, some coverage limits will match or share for all of your cars.
-Here are the coverages that all of your cars will share:
+However, some car insurance coverages are vehicle-specific and need individual limits.
+On the other hand, some limits will match or share for all of your vehicles.
+Here are the coverages that share policy limits:

 - Personal injury protection

 - Rental coverage

 Now, here’s a list of the coverages that allow you to adjust limits as you see fit: